dceejay/RedMap/README.md

 ![Map Image](https://dceejay.github.io/pages/images/redmap.png)

 ### Changes
+ - v1.1.0 - Move to sockjs (smaller than socket.io).
+Remove layers that are no longer served for free, Issue #24.
+Remove polygons as well as markers on timeout.
  - v1.0.35 - Try to better center fa-icon and remove black square (Windows) - Issue #25
  - v1.0.34 - Fix for icon not specified
  - v1.0.33 - Add fa-icon without marker